When businesses change hands

 - a workplace determination

-- a named employer award (a modern award that commenced on 1 January 2010 that expressly covers one or more named employers)
+- a named employer award (an award that covers one or more named employers or one or more specified classes of employers).

 - individual flexibility arrangements